marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 h) No re-entering possible
 ---------------------------

+If participants try to re-enter after being kicked out, they are also informed that they cannot participate in the experiment anymore.

 .. warning:: You are currently not logged in.
 You cannot participate in the HIT.

+.. note:: This information that a participant has been kicked out is based on the IP address (if the test mode is switched off) and a cookie in the browser.
+If the participant uses a different browser from a different IP address he or she can still enter as a new participant.

 i) Too many quiz errors
 -------------------------